developercyrus/docker-cloudflare-worker-local-dev/README.md

 ### Advantage
-no need to install in host
+no need install in host:
 - node.js for development
 - wrangler for development